jchcdwgithub/MIST/README.md

 sites: This contains the list of sites that you want to configure and also other information for those sites, like the tasks you'd like to perform on those sites.
 Here's a breakdown of the attributes in the sites section:
 ##### ap_excel_file
 This is the path, relative to the MIST folder or an absolute path to where the AP Installation excel sheet is.
+##### esx_file
+This is the path, relative to the MIST folder or an absolute path to where the Ekahau file is.
 ##### sheet_name
 There are multiple sheets in the AP Installation file.
 The name of the sheet where the configuration information sheet must be specified.
 ##### header_column_names